eloygarcia-udg/M-PACT/README.md

  Grossman disk, or 3D medical image modalities and depth cameras, as exposed in the paper.

 Incorporating compression force enables a more complete analysis.
-According to our data, compression forces typically fall between $50$ and $200N$.
-The compressed breast thickness can also be obtained as a function of the ratio between breast volume and applied force as exposed in the paper.
+According to our data, compression forces typically fall between 50 and 200 N. The compressed breast thickness can also be obtained as a function of the ratio between breast volume and applied force as exposed in the paper.

 To incorporate the compression force into our analysis, we have to include options ```--CompressionForce'``` of ```-F```